 Quiche is a versatile French dish that you can use to show off your culinary skills without too much effort.
-You can serve quiche at breakfast, lunch, and picnics.
+You can serve it at breakfast, lunch, and picnics.
 It’s an excellent vehicle for any ingredients that you have on hand, from ham to vegetables.

 There are a few different reasons why quiche may be watery.
 Luckily, there are also several ways to salvage a watery quiche and prevent the same mistake from happening again.